 Giving romantic Valentine's Day cards slowly came into fashion during the 18th century, but they were mostly DIY affairs at the time.
 By the end of that century, pre-printed cards began to appear, and once the printing and manufacturing technologies of Victorian Britain picked up, the Valentine card industry boomed.
-Not all sentiments were romantic—some were downright rude—but the tradition of giving friends and loved ones cards has only continued to grow (it's estimated that Americans will spend $1 billion on cards this year alone).
-Below are 31 cards from years past.
+Not all sentiments were romantic—some were downright rude—but the tradition of giving friends and loved ones cards has only continued to grow (Americans will spend more than $1 billion on cards each year).
+Below are 25 cards from years past.

 For the couple who fancies themselves a Victorian-era Romeo and Juliet.

 If only February 14 were so sunny and green.

 4. "O Birdie, Pray Lead Us"

 How, and why, did these two young lovers harness a bird?